Eldridge Industries: Real estate

-Eldridge Industries co-owns Cain International, a London-headquartered real estate firm with an estimated $17 billion in assets under management.
+Eldridge Industries co-owns Cain, a London-headquartered real estate firm with an estimated $17 billion in assets under management.
 Cain owns The Beverly Hilton in Los Angeles, 830 Brickell, which was completed in 2024, Missoni Baia, the Una Residences in Miami, and the Delano South Beach, which is under renovation as part of a joint venture with Accor.
 Cain also invested in hospitality group Aman Group, and is developing One Beverly Hills, a mixed-use site that includes the Beverly Hilton, the Waldorf-Astoria Beverly Hills, and an Aman Hotel, Residences & Club which broke ground in 2024.
 In 2025, Eldridge Industries and Cain received $300 million in financing from Vici Properties to develop One Beverly Hills.
 The property is scheduled for completion in 2027, ahead of the 2028 Summer Olympics in Los Angeles.

 In 2024, Cain completed its £124 million refinancing of The Stage, Shoreditch.
+In 2025, Cain bought The Dominick and announced plans to develop it into a Delano property.

 The company has invested in The St. James sports complex, a 450,000 sq. ft. facility in Springfield, Virginia.
 The complex is part of a planned network of elite sports training academies.

 The company seeded Essential Properties Realty Trust, a REIT that went public in June 2018.
 In 2019, Eldridge Industries invested $300 million in real estate investment company Kennedy Wilson.
 In 2020, Eldridge Industries co-founded Blackbrook Capital, an independent European real estate investment firm, with a €1 billion investment.
 Blackbrook merged with Cain in 2024.

 In December 2021, the company acquired a minority interest in Langdon Park Capital, a Black-owned real estate investment company."
 Langdon Park Capital subsequently acquired 200 housing units in Los Angeles as part of a strategy to create affordable housing for the Black and Latino communities.